alobley/OS-Project/readme.md

 [-] = nice to have
 [x] = complete
 - Add ACPI and/or APM support [x]
+- Create a standardized driver interface and add device management [*]
-- Add a PATA disk driver [*]      - Current goal (must include all modes as well as both reading and writing)
+- Implement a VFS for standardized file interaction [*] - Current goal (must include all modes as well as both reading and writing)
+- Add an initramfs for use on startup [-]
+- Add a PATA disk driver [*]
 - Add a SATA disk driver [-]
 - Add FAT support [*]
-- Implement a VFS for standardized file interaction [*]
-- Implement a PC speaker driver (this one should be very simple) [-]
+- Implement a PC speaker driver (this one should be very simple) [x]
 - Fully implement mouse driver [-]
 - Make a more complete list of system calls [*]
 - Add the ability to load and execute programs [*]